What is MyScience?

 MyScience is a great way to meet some of the requirements of the new syllabus – particularly around Working Scientifically.

-Click on the buttons below to go directly to the NSW Science Syllabus and supporting documents.
+Click on the buttons below to go directly to the current (2018) and new (2019) Syllabus and supporting documents.

 … the Australian Science Curriculum - not the NSW K-6 S&T Syllabus.